“I’ve mistakenly deleted/updated important records in a SQL Server table. Is there any way to get these records back?”

 - Start ApexSQL Data Diff

-- In the Project management dialog click New
+- In the Project management window, click the New button:

 - To select database backups as the data source: